exaloop/codon/docs/intro/roadmap.md

-- Native NumPy, Pandas, etc.: Having Codon-native versions of the most popular 3rd-party libraries would allow them to work with Codon's other features like multithreading or GPU.
-It also enables us to do library-specific compiler optimizations, like fusions or expression rewrites for NumPy.
+- Native NumPy, Pandas, etc.: Having Codon-native versions of the most popular 3rd-party libraries would allow them to work with Codon's other features like multithreading and GPU.
 We're currently prioritizing NumPy and Pandas but aim to later target other popular libraries as well.

 - Unicode support